-Here's the crossing point.
+Here's the crossing point into Jerusalem.
 There are no checks coming the other way.
-The sign restricts traffic to authorized vehicles, defined as tourist buses, cars with Israeli plates, and "senior religious vehicles," whatever they are.
+The sign restricts traffic to authorized vehicles, defined as tourist buses, cars with Israeli plates, and "senior religious vehicles," whatever that means.

 Pedestrians coming into Israel pass this way, with turnstiles ahead and document checks.

-Bethlehem itself, ironically, is a lot like old Jaffa, with informal design executed in materials that last forever.
+Bethlehem itself, ironically, is a lot like old Jaffa, with idiosyncratic patterns executed in materials that last forever.

 Every twist and turn is unique.